juncture-digital/essays/docs/getting-started/README.md

 # Juncture Getting Started Guide {#top}

 This tutorial provides step-by-step instructions for creating a Juncture essay.
 The created essay will incorporate a number of Juncture features including the use of an embedded media viewer for viewing a high-resolution image and the use of the media viewer for displaying an image grid and comparing two images.
 The tutorial provides detailed instructions with accompanying videos and/or interactive images for each step.

-Most of the tutorial sections include a short video clip demonstrating the action that need to be accomplished.
+Most of the tutorial sections include a short video clip demonstrating the actions that need to be accomplished.
 Some sections also include links in the text for starting the video at specific points.

 ## Prerequisites